 Even if you do not qualify for benefits, you should receive a letter explaining why.
-If you do not receive a letter from DSS telling you whether or not you qualify, feel you were wrongly denied, or given the incorrect benefit amount, file an appeal in writing or by calling your local DSS office..
-You can request your appeal within 90 days from the date DSS lets you know of its decision.
+If you do not receive a letter from DSS telling you whether or not you qualify, feel you were wrongly denied, or given the incorrect benefit amount, file an appeal in writing at your local DSS office.
+You have 90 days from the date DSS lets you know of its decision to file an appeal.